 - Your foot will adapt to the shape you conform it to.
-If you take the insert of your shoe out and your foot spills over it, then your shoe is not wide enough.
+If you take the shoe insert out and your foot spills over it, your shoe isn’t wide enough.
 McRitchie et al. found that shoe width was an important part of fit.
 When too narrow, there was a greater occurrence of Hallux Valgus or what most people know as a bunion.

 McRitchie M, Brandthwaite H and Chockalingam N. Footwear choices for painful feet — an observational study exploring footwear and foot problems in women.
 Journal of Foot and Ankle Research.
 2018.
 11:23.